LeeMorinUCF/ECP3004S21/final_exam/README.md

-### Q: Are we allowed to use online sources during our midterm?
-Are we allowed to look back at our old assignments and your GitHub during the midterm?
+### Q: Are we allowed to use online sources during the exam?
+Are we allowed to look back at our old assignments and your GitHub during the exam?

 A: Yes, you may use any online material during the exam.
 As this is a course in computer programming,